AbdoulBa1/Python-side-projects-/README.md

 # Python-side-projects I am working  on over this summer -
-A collection of small Python scripts exploring various concepts — math, string manipulation, games, patterns, file utilities, and more.
+A collection of Python scripts exploring various concepts — math, string manipulation, games, patterns, file utilities, and more.

 ---